AkinsolaTemidayo/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-This Readme file cotains pointers arrays strings
+This is Readme file contains pointers arrays strings